bassel27/Investopedia-Bot/README.md

 ## What Does Investopedia Bot do?
 Investopedia Bot asks you to enter the stocks you're interested in to calculate their expectancies (a measure to show which stocks are less risky and gonna make you more money).
 It also shows you stock data and recommends you the number of shares to be bought according to many factors that you decide on; all of that in order to facilitate reaching a decisoin.
-After you choose the stocks that you want to trade, you can execute the trade from the program automatically as well as make a new record in your Notion database (trading journal) with the info of your trade.
+After you choose the stocks that you want to trade, you can execute the trade from the program automatically.

 ## Setup
 1. Go to your location of choice & install repository `git clone https://github.com/IakovTaranenko/Investopedia-Bot`